News: Green Grove

-Mr. and Mrs. Walter Hake and Mrs. A. Hake visited with Mrs. Ray Boneske, a patient at St. Mary’s hospital at Wausau, on Thursday afternoon.
+Mr. and Mrs. Walter Hake and Mrs. A. Hake visited with Mrs. Ray Boneske, a patient at St. Mary’s hospital at Wausau, Wisconsin, on Thursday afternoon.

 Mr. and Mrs. Alex Winkel entertained neighbors and friends at their home on Friday evening in compliment of the former’s birthday.
 Pinnochle was enjoyed and prizes were won by Mrs. M. C. Goetsch and Herman Steinke, first; Miss Virginia Glasby and Walter Schauer, second; Mrs. E. W. Schulz and Eric Schauer, third.